 To ramp up outbound email traffic at an appropriate rate, make an estimate of the number of emails you plan to send out monthly, and then divide that number by 30.
 (Example: if you plan to send out 100,000 emails in your first month, divide 100,000 by 30, and send out around 3,000 to 4,000 per day, as a rough guide.)
 This is a slow process, but a steady stream of outbound emails gives a recipient ISP time to properly test the quality and nature of your email traffic, and build up a secret reputation figure for your IP address.
 Content and domain reputation is also very important, and this is likely to be built up at the same time as your IP reputation.

 Alternatively, if you are already sending out a very large number of emails per month and are simply switching to SMTP2GO, you may not want to wait a full month to be able to send out your desired quantity of emails.
 In this case, it may be better to spend a month phasing your emails from the old ESP to SMTP2GO (thereby warming up the new IP in the process).

-Also worth noting is the fact that Return Path provides a way to view your exact inbox placement rate with most major ISP’s, however to view those statistics you do need to become Return Path certified (which we can help with), and it does cost several thousands of dollars in most cases.
+Also worth noting is the fact that Return Path provides a way to view your exact inbox placement rate with most major ISP’s, however, to view those statistics you do need to become Return Path certified (which we can help with), but it does cost several thousands of dollars in most cases.
 A more DIY approach is to create an email address at the major email providers (Gmail, Yahoo, AOL, Outlook/Hotmail) and be sure to always include them in each of your mailings.
-You can then periodically check them to see if your emails are being placed into the inbox of spam folder in each case.
+You can then periodically check them to see if your emails are being placed into the inbox or the spam folder in each case.